c3lang/c3-web/src/content/docs/Language Fundamentals/comments.md

 sidebar:
     order: 40
 ---
-C3 uses three distinct comment types:
+C3 has four distinct comment types:

 1. The normal `//` single line comment.
 2. The classic `/* ... */` multi-line C style comment, but unlike in C they are allowed to nest.
 3. Documentation comments `<* ... *>` the text within these comments will be parsed as documentation and optional [Contracts](/language-common/contracts/) on the following code.
+4. Shebang comment `#!`, which works like a single line comment, but is only valid as the first two characters in a file.

 ## Doc contracts